angular/angular/adev/src/content/tutorials/learn-angular/steps/6-property-binding/README.md

 Use property binding to dynamically set values for properties and attributes.
 You can do things such as toggle button features, set image paths programmatically, and share values between components.

-In this activity, you'll learn to use property binding in templates.
+In this activity, you'll learn how to use property binding in templates.

 <hr />